Azure/batch-shipyard/docs/20-batch-shipyard-usage.md

 ### `fs cluster` Command
 `fs cluster` command has the following sub-commands:
 ```
   add          Create a filesystem storage cluster in Azure
   del          Delete a filesystem storage cluster in Azure
   expand       Expand a filesystem storage cluster in Azure
+  orchestrate  Orchestrate a filesystem storage cluster in Azure with the...
   resize       Resize a filesystem storage cluster in Azure.
-  ssh      Interactively login via SSH to a filesystem...
+  ssh          Interactively login via SSH to a filesystem storage cluster...
-  start    Starts a previously suspended filesystem...
+  start        Starts a previously suspended filesystem storage cluster in...
-  status   Query status of a filesystem storage cluster...
+  status       Query status of a filesystem storage cluster in Azure
   suspend      Suspend a filesystem storage cluster in Azure
 ```
 As the `fs.yaml` configuration file can contain multiple storage cluster definitions, all `fs cluster` commands require the argument